stgm/scientific-programming-1/21 Integrals/25 Histogram/20 Histograms.md

 ## Assignment: distribution of the sum of random numbers

-We've now seed that random numbers are properly generated uniformly between 0 and 1, but what about the distribution of the som of 100 random numbers?
+We've now seed that random numbers are properly generated uniformly between 0 and 1, but what about the distribution of the sum of 100 random numbers?
 When we do an 'experiment' in which we take the sum of 100 random numbers the average of that sum would be 50 (since the average number is 0.5), but for an individual experiment it is rarely exactly 50.
 That leaves the question: how often is the sum less than 40?
 And is that just as likely as a sum of greater than 60?

 Write a function `sum_random_numbers()` that displays the distribution of 10.000 experiments.
 Graph the results between x = 30 and x = 70.